Han–Liu War: War

 Shortly before the outbreak of hostilities, Han reinforced his garrisons at important roads leading to Zhifu, Liu's de facto capital, with troops drawn from western Shandong.
 When he ordered his soldiers to secure the important Qingdao–Jinan railway, however, they encountered resistance by Liu's troops.
 A first skirmish occurred on 17 September, which marked the war's beginning.
 Han then launched an all-out offensive with all of his available forces, resulting in several small but fierce actions along the railway.
 Despite his technical and numerical superiority, Han failed to dislodge Liu's men and the fighting turned into a "bloody stalemate".
 Meanwhile, the central government called for a ceasefire and urged both warlords to settle their disputes at a peace conference in Nanjing.
-Though these calls for peace were ignored, the central authorities chose not to directly intervene in the conflict, as Chiang Kai-shek regarded it as a "local matter".
+Though these calls for peace were ignored, the central authorities initially chose not to directly intervene in the conflict, as Chiang Kai-shek regarded it as a "local matter".
 Neither Han nor Liu were really loyal to the Nationalist government, which in turn never really trusted the two and was not eager to provide any aid to either one, though it still slightly preferred Han due to his official governorship.

 As he was not able to secure the railways, Han instead shifted his attention to the roads to Zhifu.
 Though these roads were of poor quality and his army lacked enough motor transport, reducing the speed of Han's army, its mass advance along the roads quickly proved to be unstoppable.
 Every time Liu's men attempted to dig in and stop the offensive, Han used his superior artillery to simply shell them until they could be overwhelmed with infantry.
 His small airforce also helped by launching regular air raids.
 Liu tried to hinder his rival's advance by blowing up one of the main bridges to Zhifu, but this too had little effect.
 It became clear that Liu had no chance to win the war.
 One of his regiments chose to defect because of this, but most of Liu's soldiers nevertheless remained loyal.